-This crisp is made just like my pure Rhubarb Crisp, but with strawberries standing in for a portion of the rhubarb.
+This crisp is made just like our Rhubarb Crisp, but with strawberries standing in for a portion of the rhubarb.
 They give the crisp a sweeter profile and more complex flavor.
 Use the best berries you can find.

 Why It Works

 - Whole wheat flour gives the streusel a graham cracker–like flavor.